The Pultrusion Report | Tencom

 While some types of plastic are undoubtedly part of the problem, others are actually part of the solution.

 Standing in contrast to thermoplastics are thermosets.
 Thermosetting plastics like unsaturated polyester, vinyl ester, and epoxy resins retain their strength and shape when heated.
-They also possess excellent strength, often comparable to less versatile materials like metal or concrete, and can be processed into a wide variety of shapes and sizes.
+They also possess high strength, often comparable to that of less versatile materials such as metal or concrete, and can be fabricated into a wide variety of shapes and sizes.

 Unlike thermoplastics, most items made from thermosets are not intended for a single-use.
-Their high degree of chemical and weathering resistance, temperature resistance, and mechanical properties make them ideal for long-term use in a wide range of applications and environments.
+Their high chemical and weathering resistance, thermal stability, and mechanical properties make them well-suited for long-term use across a wide range of applications and environments.

 Thermoplastic vs. Thermoset: Environmental Impact

 A recent study ranked the potential environmental hazard associated with waste plastics.
-The number one contributor to global waste was polyethylene (PE), contributing 97 million tons of waste per year, with polypropylene (PP) in second place at 55 million tons and PET in third place at 32 million tons.
-PE, PP, and PET represent thermoplastics making up the vast majority of single-use consumer goods.
+The largest contributor to global waste was polyethylene (PE), accounting for 97 million tons per year, with polypropylene (PP) second at 55 million tons and PET third at 32 million tons.
+PE, PP, and PET are thermoplastics that constitute the vast majority of single-use consumer goods.

-Of the 36 materials most commonly making their way into the global waste stream, only 4 are thermosets.
+Of the 36 materials most commonly entering the global waste stream, only 4 are thermosets.
 The combined total of all thermosets entering the global waste stream was 8.05 million tons.
 Compare that with 184 million tons of PE, PP, and PET thermoplastic waste generated each year.
-These numbers show that because they are ideal for long-term use, thermoset plastics enter the global waste stream at a far lower rate than thermoplastics.
+These numbers indicate that, because they are ideal for long-term use, thermoset plastics enter the global waste stream at a substantially lower rate than thermoplastics.

 Thermoplastic vs. Thermoset: Formation of Microplastics

-There’s also the question of what happens when these materials do make their way into the environment.
+There’s also the question of what happens when these materials enter the environment.
 Due to the sheer volume of plastic waste, there is substantial leakage of plastics from the global waste stream into the environment.
 Perhaps the most familiar example of this is the Great Pacific Garbage Patch, a swirling vortex of marine debris in the North Pacific.
 The patch is made up primarily of tiny bits of plastic called microplastics.

 Unlike PE and PP, most thermoset materials are denser than water.
 For example, unsaturated polyester typically has a density of around 1.12 g/cm3.
-Thermoset materials are also often combined with fillers and other reinforcing materials like glass and carbon fibers.
-The presence of these reinforcing materials in products like fiber-reinforced plastics (FRPs) further increases their density and makes them less prone to degradation.
+Thermoset materials are often combined with fillers and other reinforcing agents, such as glass and carbon fibers.
+The presence of these reinforcing materials in products such as fiber-reinforced plastics (FRPs) further increases their density and reduces their susceptibility to degradation.

 Thermosets: The Greener Alternative

 As we’ve already learned, a far smaller proportion of the global waste stream is generated from thermosets compared to thermoplastics.
-We also know that when thermosets do make their way into the environment, their impact is much lower than less dense thermoplastics like PE and PP. But what else can thermosets do to minimize our impact on the environment?
+We also know that when thermosets enter the environment, their impact is much lower than that of less-dense thermoplastics such as PE and PP. What else can thermosets do to minimize environmental impact?

-Thermosets are not typically viewed as recyclable materials, although that’s rapidly changing.
+Thermosets are not typically considered recyclable materials, although this is rapidly changing.
 Thermosets like unsaturated polyester can be chemically recycled - converted back into raw materials or monomers - and used to manufacture new products.

-Because of their outstanding physical properties and durability, thermoset and FRP products are designed for repeated reuse over an extended lifetime.
-Even when used in incredibly harsh applications like hydrochloric acid storage tanks, FRPs have in-service lifetimes in excess of 20 years.
+Because of their outstanding physical properties and durability, thermoset and FRP products are designed for repeated use over an extended service life.
+Even in highly corrosive environments, such as hydrochloric acid storage tanks, FRPs have in-service lifetimes exceeding 20 years.
 This has the combined effect of encouraging repeated reuse and reducing the quantity of waste thermoset material entering the waste stream.

 Even disposed thermoset products can be reused or repurposed.
 Fiberglass from thermoset FRP can be removed and converted into filler materials used in composites.
 FRP itself can be crushed or granulated and used as filler in applications such as building materials.
-Thermosets also help to extend the lifetime of aging buildings and infrastructure by retrofitting with FRP to enhance structural stability (internal link: ).
+Thermosets also help extend the service life of aging buildings and infrastructure by retrofitting with FRP to enhance structural stability.

 Conclusion

-If you’re considering reinforced thermoset materials like FRP for your next project, reach out to our team.
+If you’re considering reinforced thermoset materials like FRP for your next project, contact our team.
 We would love to help you learn more about how Tencom’s line of products can help.